zoracles/chainlink/core/services/signatures/dkg/DESIGN.md

    shares from.
    1. If some node doesn't respond to some other node with its secret shares by a certain number of blocks, the recipient can post a request on the coordinating contract.
-If the mandated sender repeated fails to respond on-chain, they should be slashed and removed from the process.
+If the mandated sender repeatedly fails to respond to such requests on-chain, they should be slashed and removed from the process.
 The on-chain response must be the shares, encrypted with the recipient's public key.

       **In the initial version**, we'll just pretend everyone responds faithfully.